 - Your attraction metric can be defined by your Google visibility: How do you rank in the Google search engine?
 How many keywords are you targeting?
 How many of those keywords are you getting ranked on?
 How big is the keyword universe that you’re competing in?

 - Your conversion metric is defined by your capture/conversion rate: How well are you turning website visitors into email subscribers?
 How many people come to your website and leave only after they’ve given you their email address?
-Check out our recommended 3C conversion architecture.

 - Your engagement metrics are your email retention rates: How many of your email subscribers and social media followers are staying and engaging?
 Are your numbers going up, or down?